department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/vamc-left-nav-enhancement-feature-brief.md

 This document will focus on the VA Medical Center (VAMC) Left Navigation enhancement project, part of the redesign of VAMC websites, that began with the soft launch of the new Pittsburgh health care in September 2019.
 This enhancement implements a revised design based upon initial veteran feedback and further veteran research and the associated findings.
 The research was conducted on the Pittsburgh health system site in November/December 2019.

 Note: Originally considered for a global revision, DEPO has decided to implement on VAMCs-only at this time as further analysis of content and user-expectations should be done before executing a site-wide change.
+Following this decision, the ownership of this work has been transferred from the Public Websites team to the Facilities team.

 ## Table of Contents